What is the CCITT?

 Can students join?

 Yes.
 Students and other temporary status employees, interns, fellows, etc. can submit an application for temporary membership.
-For those working within government, there is a temporary member agreement document that must be agreed to and signed.
+For non-permanent employees working within government, there is a temporary member agreement document that must be agreed to and signed.
 For those outside of government, there is an application that is identical to the permanent member application but that has an end-date associated with the end of the applicant’s employment.
 Please note that supervisory permission is required before joining in all cases.
 Temporary members can re-apply for permanent member status when they gain permanent employment with an organization.

 Is membership transferable within an organization?